Status: Marriage equality.

 On Tuesday, August 19, Judge Young ruled in Bowling v.
 Pence that Indiana’s law prohibiting the recognition of same-sex marriages performed in other jurisdictions is unconstitutional.
 The decision was stayed, pending an appeal.

 Baskin v.
 Bogan has been consolidated with the Fujii and Lee cases for appeal, and was argued before the Seventh Circuit on Tuesday, August 26 along with Wolf v.
 Walker of Wisconsin.
 On September 3, a three-judge panel of the Seventh Circuit Court of Appeals upheld the lower court rulings in Baskin v.
 Bogan, as well as Wolf v.
-Walker of Wisconsin, striking down the states' bans on marriage equality.
-State officials from Indiana and Wisconsin have officially petitioned the Supreme Court of the United States for writ of certiorary, asking that the cases be heard on appeal to decide the issue of marriage nationwide once and for all.
+Walker of Wisconsin, striking down the states’ bans on marriage equality.
+State officials from Indiana and Wisconsin petitioned the Supreme Court of the United States for writ of certiorari, asking that the cases be heard on appeal to decide the issue of marriage nationwide once and for all.